-Main techniques: SPA and CET
+Main techniques: SPA and Cryo-ET

-Our complementary Titan Krios microscopes give unique possibilities to perform a very broad range of experiments, ranging from CS corrected atomic resolution single particle acquisition to phase plate tilt series acquisition or STEM and diffraction applications.
+Our complementary Titan Krios microscopes give unique possibilities to perform a very broad range of experiments, ranging from Cs-corrected atomic resolution single particle acquisition to phase plate tilt series acquisition or STEM and diffraction applications.
 NeCEN's experienced microscope operators in combination with the advanced and highly automated hardware allow the user to get most out of their sample and microscope time.

 A data collection day